 Can herpes be mistaken for a yeast infection?

 Herpes can be mistaken for a yeast infection, especially in the beginning.
 Both can cause vaginal itching, discomfort, and irritation.
 But there are some key differences between the two.
-A yeast infection usually brings intense itching, redness, and a thick, white, "cottage cheese-like" discharge.
-On the other hand, genital herpes often starts with a tingling or burning feeling, followed by small, painful blisters or sores on your genitals.
+A vaginal yeast infection usually brings intense itching, redness, and a thick, white, "cottage cheese-like" discharge.
+On the other hand, genital herpes often starts with a tingling or burning sensation, followed by small, painful blisters or sores on your genitals.
 These blisters eventually break open and form ulcers, which can be pretty painful.
 Since the symptoms can be similar, especially before the blisters show up with herpes, it's really important to see a healthcare provider for an accurate diagnosis if you're dealing with unusual or persistent symptoms.
 They can run tests to tell the difference between herpes and a yeast infection and give you the right treatment.

-It’s quite uncommon for yeast infections to cause sores, and only happens in extremely severe cases.
+It’s quite uncommon for yeast infections to cause sores, and this only happens in extremely severe cases.
 A complicated yeast infection may cause dry, cracked skin on the vulva that leads to sores similar to those of genital herpes.

 Does herpes smell like a yeast infection?

-Neither genital herpes nor yeast infections typically cause unusual vaginal odor.
+Neither genital herpes nor yeast infections typically causes unusual vaginal odor.
 If you’re experiencing vaginal discharge that has a strong or foul smell, you may have a different infection, such as bacterial vaginosis (BV) or trichomoniasis.